Overhead view of financial documents, planner, and glasses emphasizing tax deadline.

 To keep your business cash flow strong, you may wish to make regular tax payments (i.e. instalments) toward your annual income tax bill, so that you are not left to pay one huge bill after submitting your return.

-In order to offset your instalment amounts from any tax that you owe for the year, you must reflect the payments on your BAS statement.
+In order to offset your instalment amounts from any tax you owe for the year, you must reflect the payments on your BAS statement.

 If you made a profit and paid income tax last year for the business, the ATO will automatically register you for PAYG instalments this year.
-The ATO will ask you to pay PAYG instalments similar to the amount you paid in income tax last year plus inflation on top.
-Note, in your first and/or second year in trading you wouldn’t need to deal with PAYG instalments as you wouldn’t have generated a profit yet.
+The ATO will ask you to pay PAYG installments similar to the amount you paid in income tax last year plus inflation.

-Step By Step Guide on How To Do a BAS Statement
+Step-By-Step Guide on How To Do a BAS Statement

 The ATO has simplified how to do a BAS statement to make it as painless as possible.